 Day 1: Arrive in Krakow, Poland

 You are met on arrival at Krakow International Airport and transferred to our hotel in Krakow.
-The remainder of the day is free for you to explore on your own before meeting for dinner and our orientation meeting.
+The remainder of the day is free for you to explore on your own before our orientation meeting and dinner.
 Overnight in Krakow.